matter-labs/zksync-web-era-docs/docs/dev/developer-guides/Bridging/l1-l2-interop.md

 ### Reading messages

 Every message sent can be read on-chain.
 Moreover, it is possible to prove that message has been sent in a specific L2 block.
 To make such proof as cheap as possible for both the user and the operator, we store all messages, for each L2 block, in a merkle tree.
-Accordingly, any L1 smart contract can consume the message sent by providing a proof of inclusion in some L2 block.
-A proof can be generated based only on the data that the operator sent to the zkSync L1 smart contract.
+Accordingly, any L1 smart contract can consume the message sent by providing proof of inclusion in some L2 block.
+Proof can be generated based only on the data that the operator sent to the zkSync L1 smart contract.
 The proof can also be obtained via [the API](../../../api/api.md#zksgetl2tol1msgproof).

 ### Summary on L2->L1 messaging

 - L2 -> L1 communication requires one transaction on L2 and one on L1.
 - Messages can be of arbitrary length.
 - All the data needed for proving message inclusion in an L2 block can always be restored from Ethereum.
-However, the easiest way is to request the proof from the operator via API.
+However, the easiest way is to request proof from the operator via API.